As an Amazon Associate, Brew Smartly earns from qualifying purchases. That comes at no extra cost to you. How this works.

 Baratza Encore Vs. Virtuoso+: Which One Is Right For You?

 After the showdown between Baratza Encore and Virtuoso+, which one should you consider buying?

 Both Baratza Encore and Virtuoso+ are high-class grinders, specifically designed for home brewers to help in getting the perfect sized coffee grounds in just a matter of few seconds.

 Here is my take to help you make an easier decision:

-Pick Baratza Virtuoso+: If you want enjoy to all the type of coffee drinks without compromising for espresso as well.
+Pick Baratza Virtuoso+: If you want to enjoy all types of coffee drinks without compromising on espresso as well.

 So, in a nutshell both machines are great, picking up the Encore won’t foil you but if you’re willing to spend extra bucks for an upgrade with some extra features then Virtuoso+ will not disappoint you either.